For researchers: Doing Indigenous research in a good way

 This FAQ is a living document and will be updated.

 This FAQ is based on questions we, as Indigenous researchers, advisors and administrators, often hear or wish researchers knew more about.
 When using this guide, keep in mind that “Indigenous groups” and “Indigenous peoples” are terms that cover immense diversity and answers to these questions will be different for each nation, government, governing body and group.
 In short, this FAQ is not the definitive answer to these questions so much as a guide that can help researchers start the journey to answering them.
 These questions should always be answered by the specific places, groups and/or governing bodies you wish to work with.
 There is no universal answer.
+More information about Memorial's Policy on Research Impacting Indigenous Groups is online.

 Q: I want to work with Indigenous groups.
 Where do I start?